Algeria: Early modern era

 The Barbary pirates preyed on Christian and other non-Islamic shipping in the western Mediterranean Sea.
 The pirates often took the passengers and crew on the ships and sold them or used them as slaves.
 They also did a brisk business in ransoming some of the captives.
 According to Robert Davis, from the 16th to 19th century, pirates captured 1 million to 1.25 million Europeans as slaves.
 They often made raids on European coastal towns to capture Christian slaves to sell at slave markets in North Africa and other parts of the Ottoman Empire.
 In 1544, for example, Hayreddin Barbarossa captured the island of Ischia, taking 4,000 prisoners, and enslaved some 9,000 inhabitants of Lipari, almost the entire population.
 In 1551, the Ottoman governor of Algiers, Turgut Reis, enslaved the entire population of the Maltese island of Gozo.
 Barbary pirates often attacked the Balearic Islands.
 The threat was so severe that residents abandoned the island of Formentera.
 The introduction of broad-sail ships from the beginning of the 17th century allowed them to branch out into the Atlantic.

 In July 1627 two pirate ships from Algiers under the command of Dutch pirate Jan Janszoon sailed as far as Iceland, raiding and capturing slaves.
 Two weeks earlier another pirate ship from Salé in Morocco had also raided in Iceland.
 Some of the slaves brought to Algiers were later ransomed back to Iceland, but some chose to stay in Algeria.
 In 1629, pirate ships from Algeria raided the Faroe Islands.

-In 1671, the taifa of raises, or the company of corsair captains rebelled, killed the agha, and placed one of its own in power.
-The new leader received the title of Dey.
-After 1689, the right to select the dey passed to the divan, a council of some sixty nobles.
-It was at first dominated by the ojaq; but by the 18th century, it had become the dey's instrument.
-In 1710, the dey persuaded the sultan to recognise him and his successors as regent, replacing the pasha in that role.
-Although Algiers remained nominally part of the Ottoman Empire, in reality they acted independently from the rest of the Empire, and often had wars with other Ottoman subjects and territories such as the Beylik of Tunis.
+In 1659, the Janissaries stationed in Algiers, known as the Odjak of Algiers, joined a company of corsair captains called the Reis in overthrowing the Ottoman viceroy.
+A new local leader was installed known as the "Agha"; the position became the "Dey" in 1671, who would be selected by the divan, a council of some sixty military senior officers.
+Thus, Algiers became a sovereign military republic.
+The odjak initially dominated the system, but by the 18th century were the dey's instrument.
+Although Algiers remained nominally part of the Ottoman Empire, in reality it acted independently from the rest of the Empire, and often had wars with other Ottoman subjects and territories such as the Beylik of Tunis.